 - WRAP publications: publications at warwick dot ac dot uk

-- We have automatically extended loan periods and invoked a fines amnesty given book returns are problematic
+- Loan periods are currently automatically extended and a fines amnesty has been invoked given challenges with book returns

 - Document supply for print materials is unavailable, however many many electronic document supply services nationally and internationally are still running, enabling us to borrow and supply their e-resources to you.
 Contact dsmail at warwick dot ac dot uk for more information